vfx01j/Tensorflow-MKL-Mac/README.md

 Linear Algebra | Fast Fourier Transforms (FFT) | Deep Neural Networks | Vector Statistics & Data Fitting | Vector Math & Miscellaneous Solvers

 This is my first successful build of Tensorflow which has integrated with MKL-DNN 2018 Initial Release.
 You can download the compiled pip wheel file **(.whl)** through **Release** section.
-This build has enabled AVX, SSE4 features on Intel CPU.
+This build has enabled support of AVX, SSE4 features on Intel CPU for better performance.

 *Please remind that this build is **NOT** for **CUDA GPU**.
 The intention to utilize **Intel MKL** is to accelerate **Intel Core i5 (Haswell) or above CPU (not GPU)** on Mac computer which has well-known limit of OpenCL support on its integrated Graphic processor (not even has **SYCL/ComputeCPP** support for Mac at the moment).*